Post: The EU AI Act: HR Compliance and High-Risk AI Strategy

 GDPR governs the lawfulness of processing personal data: legal basis, data minimization, data subject rights, breach notification.
 The AI Act governs the safety, transparency, and accountability of AI systems that use that data.
 A high-risk HR AI system must satisfy both simultaneously:

-• GDPR’s lawful basis for processing employee data through AI systems (consent, legitimate interest, or contractual necessity — each with different implications)
+• GDPR’s lawful basis for processing employee data through AI systems (consent, legitimate interest, or contractual necessity — each with different compliance implications)

 • GDPR’s data subject rights, including the right to explanation for automated decisions affecting employment